NaveeN-2909/AWS-tasks/cloudwatch-logs to S3 using lambda/1. EC2-docker logs to Cloudwatch/Readme.txt

+STEP 1 > Create a Log-Group in the CloudWatch Console

-STEP 1 > crate a IAM policy using the "docker-cloudwatch-logging-driver-ec2-role-policy.json" file
+STEP 2 > crate a IAM policy using the "docker-cloudwatch-logging-driver-ec2-role-policy.json" file
           edit the file as equired ( YOURAWSACCOUNT => account ID ) ( log-group:NAME-OF-THE-LOG_GROUP:* ) # to narror the permision
                                    ( log-group:*:* ) # applies to all the log-groups

-STEP 2 > Create a IAM Role for cloudwatch & attatch the above craeted policy + add "ssm policy" to this Role
+STEP 3 > Create a IAM Role for cloudwatch & attatch the above craeted policy + add "Amazon SSM Managed Instance Core" to this Role

-STEP 3 > Create EC2 or edit the EC2 instance to use the above craeted Role
+STEP 4 > Create EC2 or edit the EC2 instance to use the above craeted Role

-STEP 4 > Create a Log-Group in the CloudWatch Console

 STEP 5 > RUN the docker Container with required args
         --log-driver="awslogs" # default for cloudwatch